chrisli30/RIL-DOCS/Documentations/Getting Started/RSK/Fast-Payments.md

 RSK already enables second layer off-chain payment networks, but still RSK aims to provide a much better on-chain payment network compared to Bitcoin.
 To achieve this, RSK adopts the DECOR+ and FastBlock5 protocols, which allow reaching a fifteen second average block rate that does not create incentives for mining centralization and selfish- mining.
 Main features:
-* fifteen to thirty second block intervals (depending on the miner’s state switching efficiency)
+* Fifteen to thirty second block intervals (depending on the miner’s state switching efficiency)
 * Full network propagation of last competing blocks to prevent selfish mining and RSK White Paper Overview Page 17/20 reduce stale block rate